-The Metamorphosis Book And American Youth 2022 is our todays topic.
+The Metamorphosis Book And American Youth 2023 is our today’s topic.
 The narrative of Franz Kafka and its relevance to today’s young Americans

 “Gregor Samsa awoke one morning from a nightmare to find himself transformed into a huge cockroach on his bed.”
 This ridiculous visual introduces the reader to Franz Kafka’s short narrative “The Metamorphosis Book.”
 It is his longest and most renowned work, written in 1912 and released in 1915.

 I had heard a lot about Kafka’s work in the past and was scared.
-That when I got around to reading “The Metamorphosis Book,” it wouldn’t measure up to my expectations up to its adoration it was an excellent book with which my generation could empathize.
+That when I got around to reading “The Metamorphosis Book,” it wouldn’t measure up to my expectations of its adoration it was an excellent book with which my generation could empathize.

-To be more specific, the The Metamorphosis Book Starts with Gregor.
-The main character, waking up in the body of a six-foot-tall cockroach.
+To be more specific, The Metamorphosis Book Starts with Gregor.
+The main character wakes up in the body of a six-foot-tall cockroach.
 Instead of panicking or, I don’t know, displaying any signals that this isn’t a usual occurrence.